bw-01/library-project/README.md

 ## Updates

 - Book constructor was changed to a class for practice.
+- New Book form was updated to use the JavaScript Constraint Validation API to provide custom validation messages.